daqinwuanjun/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
-My name is Jipeng Liu (刘季朋), and I am currently a research associate at Harvard Business School working on topics about financial innovations, financial institutions and SEC regulations.
+I am currently a research associate at Harvard Business School working on topics about financial innovations, financial institutions and SEC regulations.
 Graduated from University of Pennsylvania, I am instrested in pursuing graduate studies in economics or finance.
 My current research insterest lies at the nexus of empirical macroeconomics and financial economics.